artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## LaProfiler-TimeOffset

-Let’s push the I/O load for the script— TimeOffset nodes are added to each occurrence of Shia in the scripts.
-In theory we should only be pulling in more data for each frame and not really affecting CPU load.
+Let’s ncrease I/O load for the script— TimeOffset nodes are added to each occurrence of Shia in the scripts.
+At each time offset, Nuke is pulling in a unique frame for Shia, for a total of 216 unique input sprite frames for each output frame.
+In theory we should only be pulling in more data for each output frame and not really affecting CPU load.

 ![Screenshot of LaProfiler Node Graph](/wiki/assets/Screenshot_LaProfiler-TimeOffset_NodeGraph.png)